 [0:16] – Co-owner of Milwaukee Bucks setting aside 10 percent of athlete’s salary for retirement.

-[2:32] – Everyone should set aside 10 percent of salary or more toward retirement.
+[2:32] – Everyone should set aside and be saving 10 percent of salary or more toward retirement.

 [3:35] – A million dollars in savings is a lot of money, but if your spending habits are high and you don’t have enough saved for retirement it’s not as much as it used to be.